ChenyuWang123/Image-Foreground-Background-Segmentation/README.md

 2. Make sure that you have Python3 installed

-3. Install matplotlib, numpy, sklearn, cv2 for Python
+3. Install matplotlib, numpy, sklearn, cv2， scipy, PLI, copy for Python

 4.